|Battles at Summerhall|

 |Place || Summerhall|

 |Result || Rebel victory - Robert wins three battles in a single day.|

 Three battles at Summerhall were fought in one day in the stormlands during Robert's Rebellion.

-Lord Robert Baratheon managed to return to Storm's End after Gulltown and called his bannermen in rebellion against King Aerys II Targaryen.
+Lord Robert Baratheon managed to return to Storm's End after taking of Gulltown and called his bannermen in rebellion against King Aerys II Targaryen.
 However, some of the storm lords remained loyal to King Aerys and rejected his commands.
 The lords of Houses Fell, Cafferen and Grandison were going to join forces at the ruins of the Targaryen castle Summerhall in the Dornish Marches and march on Storm's End to confront their liege lord.
 Robert, catching wind of it, raced with his forces to meet them.

 Not much is known about the battle, only that Robert managed to arrive first and won three battles in a single day, defeating the forces of the three loyalist houses in turn as they arrived.
 Additionally, Robert killed Lord Fell in single combat.